Standard Load Balancer diagnostics with metrics, alerts and resource health

 Retrieve multi-dimensional metrics programmatically via APIs

 For API guidance for retrieving multi-dimensional metric definitions and values, see Azure Monitoring REST API walkthrough.
+These metrics can be written to a storage account via the 'All Metrics' option only.

 - Monitor the external availability of your service